-Watch live from outside Washington DC district court as Trump indictment looms
+Watch live as Special Counsel Jack Smith announces Trump indictment

-Watch live from outside the United States District Court in Washington DC as Donald Trump’s indictment looms.
+Watch live as Special Counsel Jack Smith announces a third indictment against Donald Trump on Tuesday 1 August.

-The wait continues to find out whether special counsel Jack Smith will indict the former president over his involvement in the January 6 insurrection, but there are signs a decision could come soon.
+The former president has been charged with four counts relating to the January 6 probe.

 Join our commenting forum